Pforzheim: 20th century

 From 1900: Revival of the Pforzheim watchmaking industry.

 1905: The western borough Brötzingen was incorporated into the administration Pforzheim.

 1906: The 1.
 FC Pforzheim football club was defeated by VfB Leipzig with a score of 1–2 in the final game of the German football championship.

 1907: Julius Epple founded Aristo, the watch brand, benefitting from the bull market for wristwatches in the 1920s.

 1914–1918: Pforzheim was not a battlefield in World War I, but 1600 men from Pforzheim lost their lives as soldiers on the battlefields.

 1920s: The Pforzheim watchmaking industry thrived due to the new popularity of wrist-watches.

 1927: Stowa, another well-known German watch brand from Pforzheim, was founded by Walter Storz in Hornberg, moving the business to Pforzheim in 1935.
 Walter's son, Werner, eventually takes over the business.

+From 1933: On 5 March 1933, Germany held a federal election.
+In Pforzheim, the NSDAP won an absolute majority with over 57% of votes.
+On 21 March 1933, the Potsdam Day celebration, which marked the reopening of the Reichstag with speeches from Paul von Hindenburg and Adolf Hitler, lead to a large rally and torchlit parade in Pforzheim, with around 30,000 people participating.
+On 1 April 1933, the Nazis initiated a national boycott of Jewish businesses, which was also carried out in Pforzheim.
+The liquidation sales of Jewish businesses were also boycotted.
+On 10 April 1933, the city council awarded Adolf Hitler and Paul von Hindenburg honorary citizenship of the city.
+It also renamed Panorama Avenue and Hachel Park (today's Hachelallee and Hachelanlage) as Adolf Hitler Avenue and Adolf Hitler Park (Adolf-Hitler-Allee and Adolf-Hitler-Anlagen).
+On 17 June 1933, Pforzheim also held a book burning on the market square attended by several thousand people, organized by the local chapter of the Hitler Youth and League of German Girls.
+By the end of 1933, 13% of Jewish residents had left the city.

-From 1933: Along with the installation of the Nazi government in Germany the local subsidiaries of all political parties, groups and organizations other than the NSDAP were gradually disbanded in town.
+Along with the installation of the Nazi government in Germany the local subsidiaries of all political parties, groups and organizations other than the NSDAP were gradually disbanded in town.
 Public life as well as individual affairs were increasingly affected by Nazi influences.
 Persecution of Jewish fellow citizens occurred in Pforzheim, too, with boycotts of Jewish shops and companies.

 1938: Establishment of the municipal Jewellery Museum.

 1938: On 9 November, the so-called Kristallnacht, the Pforzheim Synagogue (see WWW-site) of the Jewish community was so badly damaged by Nazi activists that it had to be demolished later on.

 1939: Regional Administration Pforzheim (Bezirksamt) was converted to the Rural District Pforzheim (Landkreis) with Pforzheim city as its administrative site.
 However, the town itself became a district-less administrative body.

-1940: Deportation of Jewish citizens of Pforzheim to the concentration camp in Gurs (France).
-Only 55 of the 195 deported persons escaped from the holocaust.